 9. Apply grease to the outer edges of the clutch housing; then from inside the clutch cover, install the clutch housing into the cover using a rubber mallet.
-10. Place the clutch cover/housing assembly into position on the crankcase; then secure with the cap screws making sure the different-lengthed cap screws are in their proper location.
+10. Place the clutch cover/housing assembly into position on the crankcase; then secure with the cap screws making sure the different-length cap screws are in their proper location.
 Tighten to 8 ft-lb.

-11. Place the driven pulley assembly into position and secure with the bolt (550) or nut (700).
-Tighten to 80 ft-lb (550) or 162 ft-lb (700).
+11. Place the driven pulley assembly into position and secure with the nut.
+Tighten to 162 ft-lb.